-There is truly no alternative of a high-end tower case with a big motherboard and a lot of components but still, the need for a Mini-ITX case cannot be ignored.
-First of all, such a case greatly saves the space on your desk and you can use multiple monitors easily, while a configuration like that is very troublesome for an ATX case.
+There is truly no alternative to a high-end tower case with a big motherboard and a lot of components but still, the need for a Mini-ITX case cannot be ignored.
+First of all, such a case greatly saves space on your desk and you can use multiple monitors easily, while a configuration like that is very troublesome for an ATX case.
 Secondly, since the Mini-ITX cases are very small, they weigh a lot less than the ATX cases and this also makes them quite much portable.
 Last of all, since these cases are small, it also means that the material used in their design is also less than ATX cases which is why Mini-ITX cases are fairly cheaper.

-All these advantages result in a much better experience and due to advancement in the designs, it is now possible to put high-end components in these cases too, which eliminates the common misconception that one cannot make a high-end PC using a Mini-ITX case.
+All these advantages result in a much better experience and due to advancements in the designs, it is now possible to put high-end components in these cases too, which eliminates the common misconception that one cannot make a high-end PC using a Mini-ITX case.
 We will be looking at the smallest among the Mini-ITX cases which would still allow you to build your dream PC.

 1. Thermaltake Core V1 Snow Edition